godwokenrises/godwoken-doc/versioned_docs/version-1.0/keyConcepts.md

 pubkey: 02261c3634191150993cb256adeb0ddf29a2b317b99885323564e28886933c9099
 ```

-Note that using one key for everything is do-able, but will cause confusion and make debugging more difficult.
+Note that using one key for everything is possible but will cause confusion and complicate debugging.

 ## CKB Miner

-This key identifies the CKB miner and can be used to unlock the block cellbase.
-The corresponding public key is configured in [`block_assembler`](https://github.com/RetricSu/godwoken-kicker/blob/compatibility-changes/docker/layer1/ckb/ckb.toml#L143-L147) inside `[ckb.toml](https://github.com/RetricSu/godwoken-kicker/blob/compatibility-changes/docker/layer1/ckb/ckb.toml)` of the CKB base directory.
+The CKB miner account is identified by the CKB miner key that can be used to unlock the block cellbase.
+The corresponding public key is configured in [`block_assembler`](https://github.com/RetricSu/godwoken-kicker/blob/compatibility-changes/docker/layer1/ckb/ckb.toml#L143-L147) inside [ckb.toml](https://github.com/RetricSu/godwoken-kicker/blob/compatibility-changes/docker/layer1/ckb/ckb.toml) of the CKB base directory.

 <details><summary>Click to check details</summary>